lifelofranco/lifelofranco.github.io/README.md

-# lifelofranco.github.io

-#Personal blog about the things that I do.
+#A Personal blog made in Jekyll where I talk about the things that I do.

 Visit here: http://lifelofranco.com